Proudly supported by

 Previous funding rounds

-Caring for Ageing Rural Australians (CARA)
+Caring for Ageing Rural Australians (CARA) - Victoria

 Rural, regional and remote areas have an ageing population, just like the rest of Australia.
-The difference however is that often there aren't the extensive facilities necessary to care for aged residents in their local communities.
+The difference, however, is that often there aren't the extensive facilities necessary to care for aged residents in their local communities.

-Fortunately this situation is changing over time, but greater investment is required to enhance, and in some cases create, these facilities.
+Fortunately, this situation is changing over time, but greater investment is required to enhance, and in some cases, create these facilities.

 Grants are available for eligible projects and activities that:

 - Foster community development through opportunities and participation for older people; and/or

 - Encourage positive and active ageing, community health and wellbeing, and education programs.